4-H Youth and Development

 Member in Good Standing Policy

-- Re-enrolled members must attend 5 club meetings held during the program year.
-Any substitutions must be approved by the club's organizational leader.
+- All members must attend 5 club meetings held during the program year.
+Any substitutions must be approved by the clubs organizational leader.

 - Members will be required to sign an annual acknowledgement of the Member in Good Standing requirements and turn-in with their enrollment form.